MoSadie/Slipstream-Plugin-Template/README.md

 2) Choose a name and adjust any settings you want.
 (If you want easy game version checking, make sure the repository is set to `Public`)
 3) Click `Create repository from template`

 If this is your first time doing anything with Git, you can use [GitHub Desktop](https://desktop.github.com/) to "clone" your new repository to your computer.
-This allows you to edit it locally then save your changes online, backing it up and making sharing easy.
+This allows you to edit it locally then save ("push") your changes online, backing it up and making sharing easy.

-For the purpose of this guide I'll walk you through GitHub Desktop.
+For the purpose of this guide I'll assume you're using GitHub Desktop.

 4) Once your Git client is all setup, you can use the `Clone` button online to clone your repository.
 You can use the `Open in GitHub Desktop` option to automatically start the clone.
 5) You should be able to `Show In Explorer` to find your project's files on your computer.
 (May need to go to the `Repository` menu at the top to see the option.)